Aquila-Network/aquila/README.md

 [Community support: ![discord chatroom for discussions](https://www.freeiconspng.com/minicovers/flat-discord-material-like-icon--2.png)](https://discord.gg/5YP7zHS)

 # AquilaDB
 **AquilaDB** is a vector database to store **Feature Vectors** along with **JSON Document Metadata**.
 Do **k-NN** retrieval from anywhere, even from the darkest rifts of Aquila (in progress).
-It is dead simple to setup, language agnostic and drop in addition for your Machine Learning Applications.
+It is dead simple to set up, language agnostic and drop in addition for your Machine Learning Applications.
 AquilaDB, as of current features is ready solution for Machine Learning engineers and Data scientists to build **[Neural Information Retrieval](https://www.microsoft.com/en-us/research/uploads/prod/2017/06/INR-061-Mitra-neuralir-intro.pdf)** applications out of the box with minimal dependencies (visit [wiki page](https://github.com/a-mma/AquilaDB/wiki) for use case examples).

 AquilaDB 1.0 release is a distant goal to achieve.
 Visit **contribute** section below to see detailed development plan and milestones.
-We make sure that, each `release` and `AquilaDB Master branch` are stable with all features planned up to date.
+We make sure that each `release` and `AquilaDB Master branch` are stable with all features planned up to date.
 All new pull requests are made to `develop` branch.
 So, `develop` is the default and bleeding edge branch with all the latest updates.

 Github: [https://github.com/a-mma/AquilaDB](https://github.com/a-mma/AquilaDB)